engi-fyi/aws-creds/README.md

   --help     Show this message and exit.

 Commands:
-  add     Adds a new credential profile. login   Sets the user's AWS credentials to the selected profile. logout  Deletes user's current AWS credentials. ls      Lists all of the saved profiles. rm      Deletes the selected profile. rotate  Automatically rotates your access keys. status  Prints out information about the credential that is currently in... update  Updates the selected profile with the new values.
+  add      Adds a new credential profile. default  Used to set the defaults for output type and region. login    Sets the user's AWS credentials to the selected profile. logout   Deletes user's current AWS credentials. ls       Lists all of the saved profiles. rm       Deletes the selected profile. rotate   Automatically rotates your access keys. status   Prints out information about the credential that is currently in... update   Updates the selected profile with the new values.
 ```

 ## Commands